KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 ## Keyboard context

-KeyboardKit has an observable ``KeyboardContext`` class that provides information about the keyboard, a reference to the current ``KeyboardContext/textDocumentProxy``, the current ``KeyboardContext/keyboardType``, etc.
+KeyboardKit has an observable ``KeyboardContext`` class that provides information about the keyboard, a reference to the current ``KeyboardContext/textDocumentProxy``, and lets you get and set the current ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc.

 You can use the context to affect the keyboard.
-For instance, setting the ``KeyboardContext/locale`` will cause a ``SystemKeyboard`` to render in that locale, provided that it's supported by the keyboard.
+For instance, setting the ``KeyboardContext/locale`` will automatically update the ``SystemKeyboard``.

 KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then syncs it with the controller whenever needed.